CletBoudehenn/Sonar_Arduino/README.md

 4. [man_in_the_middle] This programm allow to deploy a Man_In_The_Middle between BirdgeCommand and OpenCPN.
 You just have to set the right ports for the sockets.
 Then the script will modify the latitude and longitude data of the ship in real time before sending them to the electronic chart display system.

+* If you want to use the man_in_the_middle script (With BridgeCommand and OpenCPN), you can use this command :

 ```sh
 python3 man_in_the_middle.py
 ```

 5. [predictions] These two programs can predict and determine whether a test data set is subject to decoy or interference using different features.
 For example by analyzing variations in phi and g or variations in distance and heading.

+* If you want to make some predictions with your own dataset by using these scripts, you can use :

 ```sh
 python3 prediction_v_.py